 1) Develop a consent-first approach to your visitors.

-Treat them like the long term revenue drivers they are.
+Treat them like the long-term revenue drivers they are.
 Without your users, all the FLoC, header bidding, UID talk is useless.
 Build sustainable consent-based relationships with your users.
-They should see it in your actions, hear it in your language and offers.
-You can start with making sure you are square with GDPR and CCPA by leveraging Admiral's consent management module.
+They should see it in your actions, and hear it in your language and offers.
+You can start by making sure you are square with GDPR and CCPA by leveraging Admiral's consent management module.

 2) Commit to growing first-party data now.

 Not soon, not 'one day', this week.
-Talk with Admiral about a schedule for running registration walls or email subscription offers to gather as much direct touchpoints as possible with your visitors.
-The value of that data will only multiple over time, for ad targeting, newsletter touches, or growing social media shares.
-Even intermittent regwall engagements can boost signups rapidly to grow first party data.
+Talk with Admiral about a schedule for running registration walls or email subscription offers to gather as many direct touchpoints as possible with your visitors.
+The value of that data will only multiply over time, for ad targeting, newsletter touches, or growing social media shares.
+Even intermittent reg wall engagements can boost signups rapidly to grow first-party data.

-3) Take charge of more of your revenue options with paid subscriptions, ad-free subs, and recoving lost adblock revenue.
+3) Take charge of more of your revenue options with paid subscriptions, ad-free subs, and recovering lost adblock revenue.

 With Admiral's single tag, you can turn on modules to offer smart paywalls and ad-free subscriptions today, which can reach 20X the expected ad revenue for those visitors.
 Additionally, in less than 24 hours, Admiral can start unlocking your adblock users so they begin adding revenue to your bottom line again.
 Many visitors are willing to support their favorite sites, if they are just asked.
 Admiral makes that very easy.

-All of the steps are push-button simple with with Admiral Visitor Relationship Management (VRM) solution.
+All of the steps are push-button simple with Admiral Visitor Relationship Management (VRM) solution.
 One tag, installs in minutes. one consistent visitor experience, across the visitor revenue journey.
 Request a demo today.